EliasDesarrollador/Finanz/README.md

-# Welcome to your Lovable project
+#  Welcome to the Expense Tracker Project with Reaccionar y  Mecanografiado

 ## Project info